 Patients are allowed one visitor per day between the hours of 9 a.m. and 6 p.m.
 Visitors are required to wear a mask, stay in the patient’s room, and are not allowed in common areas, the gym, or café.
 Visitors are not able to purchase drink or food from the café.

 Mercy Clinic Visitor Restrictions

-To help prevent the spread of COVID-19, all Mercy Clinic locations across the ministry are limiting visitors to one per patient.
-Mercy is temporarily requesting visitor limits like this for the safety of our patients, our care teams and our communities.
+All Mercy Clinic locations across the state of Oklahoma are limiting visitors to one per patient.
 We will continue to welcome those serving as interpreters or acting as health care power of attorney for patients, as they are not "visitors."
 Young children may also accompany parents/guardians if child care is not available.